daviddalpiaz/r4sl/index.md

 # Introduction {-}

-Welcome to Applied Statistics with `R`!
+Welcome to `R` for Statistical Learning!

 ## About This Book